NikKowPHP/social-brain/chapters/chapter-12.md

 To solve both problems, we need a protocol for giving feedback safely, a protocol for receiving it gracefully, and a protocol for making the change stick.

+> ### **Profile Alert: Feedback**
+>
+> *   **Architect Alert:** You are skilled at spotting flaws, making you effective at the "Share Data, Not Drama" step of giving feedback.
+Your challenge is the "Get Permission" step—remembering to create safety before delivering the data.
+> *   **Connector Power-Up:** Your focus on harmony can make giving critical feedback feel like a betrayal.
+The "Debug" protocol is your script to deliver hard truths in a way that feels collaborative, not confrontational.
+> *   **Sentinel Shield-Training:** Receiving feedback can feel like a direct attack.
+The "Intake" protocol is your most important tool.
+Your primary mission is to regulate your own system before you respond.
+Master "the sentence."

 **Protocol 1: The "Debug" Method (For Giving Feedback)** Instead of a "sandwich," run a collaborative debugging session.
 1.  **Get Permission & State Intent (Reward Autonomy & Certainty):** *"Leo, I have some observations from today's sync that I think could make your proposals even more impactful.
 Are you open to discussing them for 10 minutes?"*